Dollar recovers against euro as traders still eye 2015 rate hike

 The Swiss franc, meanwhile, hit multi-week highs against the dollar, euro, and sterling.
 Analysts said selling of the British sterling against the franc after weak British inflation data likely helped the franc gain against the dollar and euro.

-The dollar hit a nearly one-month low against the Swiss franc of 0.95360 franc, while the euro hit a more than six-week low against the franc of 1.0422 franc EURCHF=EBS.
+The dollar hit a nearly one-month low against the Swiss franc of 0.95360 franc CHF=EBS, while the euro hit a more than six-week low against the franc of 1.0422 franc EURCHF=EBS.
 The dollar last traded down 0.86 percent against the franc at 0.95770 franc.

-The euro was last down 0.17 percent against the dollar at $1.09270 .
-The dollar was roughly flat against the yen at 119.700 after earlier hitting a nearly one-month low against the currency of 119.220 yen.
+The euro was last down 0.17 percent against the dollar at $1.09270 EUR=EBS.
+The dollar was roughly flat against the yen at 119.700 JPY=EBS after earlier hitting a nearly one-month low against the currency of 119.220 yen.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.11 percent at 97.140.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, was last up 0.11 percent at 97.140.

 (Reporting by Sam Forgione, additional reporting by Ahmed Aboulenein in London; editing by Peter Galloway; Editing by Diane Craft)